ObjectRetros/retro-docs/docs/atom-cms/setup.md

 APP_DEBUG=true to APP_DEBUG=false
 ```

+### Disable rocket loader
+Atom CMS uses Javascript in certain areas, which unfortunately conflicts with Cloudflares Rocket Loader feature.
+So in-case you have Rocket Loader enabled on Cloudflare, you will have to disable it, otherwise you **will** run into various annoying issues when using Atom CMS.

+To disable or check if Rocket Loader is enabled on Cloudflare, all you have to do is, head to your Cloudflare dashboard and find "Speed" -> "Optimization" in the navigation menu, once you've clicked on the "Optimization" menu point, scroll about halfway down until you find "Rocket Loader™" and then un-toggle it in-case it's enabled.
+That's it!
+Rocket loader is now disabled, and you're all good to go.

 #### Windows Tutorial
 Have you always wanted to set up your own hotel from scratch, but are unsure how?
 Then  you can follow my **three** parts series on DevBest which will take you through any step necessary to get everything up and running.